Reader Setup: Gordon Barr

 My iPhone is a 3GS; I appear to have Compulsive Upgrade Disorder when it comes to these things.
 So when they release a new one, I suspect I will be there.
 Luckily, I have a bunch of friends who are not such early adopters I can sell last yearâ€™s model on to.

 Gordon’s setup is just one in a series of Sweet Mac Setups.Publishing this site is my full-time job.
 If you enjoyed this article, please consider supporting the site by becoming a member.
-There are some great perks.
+There are some great perks, including access to my members-only podcast.